mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 	Thi continued, "The Shadestead can be a safe haven for all of us.
 But we must fight to make it so.
 If you would join us, then dry your clothes and finish your bread.
 We hike East in a Va'ma.
 For those who choose not to join us, may fate be gentle to you."

-	The people returned to talking, and Casra began to approach a fire when a man from the back stood up.
+	The people returned to talking, and Casra began to approach a fire when a man from the back started cackling.

-	"Liar!
-Liar!!"
-He yelled to the wind and pointed at Casra.
+	"Fate be gentle!
+Hahaha" He laughed to the wind as he reclined next to the fire.
 Thi shot hae eyes to him and stared, wondering what he could have been talking about.
-A woman, a bit younger than him, tugged on his arm to sit back down, but he twisted free of her grasp and pushed her away.
+A woman, a bit younger than him, tugged on his arm to stop, but he twisted free of her grasp and pushed her away.

-	He stepped forward into the center and continued, "Lissa is a great ruler.
-Thi brought stability to this place and rid us of the backward religious law of Ara.
-Lissa granted the wishes of those who earned the right to have them and built all of its glory on the backs of the lazy and the wicked.
-Thi did what you could never do.
-Liar!"
+	He stepped forward into the center and continued, "Casra, you fool.
+Lissa grants the wishes of those who earn the right to have them.
+These slaves, you call them, they're lazy and they're wicked.
+Lissa did what you were too weak to do."

-	Casra had walked to the gap in between fires that he was standing in, and saw the woman who had pulled on his arm approaching as well.
+	Casra had walked to the space that he was standing in, in between three fires.
+Thi saw the woman who had pulled on his arm approaching as well.
 Casra said to her, "It's okay," and she stopped and stood at a distance.

 	"Ramne.
-How long ago was it when you betrayed me to peddle Kano for Lissa?
-Setre tells me you mysteriously left before your sentence was up.
-Did you come back to finish your time?"
+How long ago was it when you betrayed me to peddle kano for Lissa?
+The wind told me you mysteriously left before your sentence was up, yet here you are again.
+Had enough of destroying lives and families?"

-	"Ah, Casra, the rich kaln who couldn't lead a tribe to lunch if thi tried.
+	"Ah, Casra, the rich kaln who couldn't lead a tribe to lunch.
 You know what I'm here for.
 And now that I've got you cornered, I imagine I'll be getting a sweet sweet bonus."

-	"Kano?
-It's really that simple for you."
+	"More kano?
+It's really that simple for you?"

 	"How do I say it?
 Life is good on the other side of poverty.
 Though you wouldn't know anything about that, would you?"

-	"Ram...
+	The woman begged him to stop, "Ram...
 Stop this.
 You're going to get us hurt."
-The woman said.

 	Casra interrupted, "Oh, so there's an us now?"

-	"A product this good?
+	"For a product this good?
 I couldn't possibly sell it all on my own."
 He said casually.

 	Casra looked around at the crowd, searching for who else might be working with him, but couldn't spot anyone in particular.